DougAnderson444/svelte-plumb/README.md

 - [x] Connect Elements and EndPoints
 - [x] Touch/Mobile friendly
 - [x] Restrictive options for connectables (start only, drop only)
+- [x] Delegate connectable to a label, which follows the path arrow after connect

 ![Demo](static/thumb.png)